- What's New?

 RECOGNITION OF PRIOR LEARNING AND SKILLS RECOGNITION

-A National procedure for the recognition of prior learning and of current competencies has been developed, enabling Adult Leaders to demonstrate the transfer of the full range of an individual’s skills and knowledge, irrespective of how it has been acquired, to their Scouting role.
+A National procedure for the recognition of prior learning and of current competencies has been developed, enabling Adults to demonstrate the transfer of the full range of an individual’s skills and knowledge, irrespective of how it has been acquired, to their Scouting role.

 The following positions support the delivery and ongoing support of training: